Cairn Terrier Temperament & Personality Guide

 The Cairn Terrier is known for being a moderate-energy terrier breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 13-14 lbs and lifespan of 13-15 yrs, the Cairn Terrier requires thoughtful care tailored to their specific breed characteristics.
+13-14 lbs adult size, 13-15 yrs life expectancy — and the Cairn Terrier has a health and temperament footprint that is worth reading on its own terms.
 What sets the Cairn Terrier apart from other terrier breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Home and Family Life